andreaslyn/verification-with-foundry/README.md

 I refer to this process as *rigorous*, because both the contract properties specification and the test suite is written in a high level of abstraction, parametrised by state and inputs, so avoids being scenario specific.
 The way that the test suite is kept at this high level of abstraction is by having a Foundry handler contract to put the `AuctionManager` in arbitrary states and use an input contract to generate random test inputs.

 The formal verification tools that I have used for verifying smart contracts have limitations that often force me to write properties at a lower level of abstraction.
-While Certora may work well on the `AuctionManager` contract, for real world smart contracts it tends to struggle with the high level of abstraction that my contract properties specifications are written in.
+While SMT based tools like Certora may work well on the `AuctionManager` contract, for real world smart contracts they tend to struggle with the high level of abstraction that my contract properties specifications are written in.
 I am more confident with using Foundry Forge for verification, because I am able to write the tests using the same high level of abstraction as the contract properties specification.